watusi/jquery-mobile-iscrollview/README.md

       var myView = $(".example-wrapper").jqmData("iscrollview");
       myView.refresh();

-This means, as well, you can easily call any underlying iscroll4 method through the exposed `iscroll` member variable.
+This means, as well, you can easily call any underlying iScroll method through the exposed `iscroll` member variable.
 For example,

       $(".example-wrapper").jqmData('iscrollview').iscroll.scrollTo(0,10,200,true);

-So, if you replace iscroll4.js with a newer version that has new methods, or if you need to call iscroll4 private methods,  or access iscroll4 member variables, you can call them without any need to modify this widget.
+So, if you replace iscroll.js with a newer version that has new methods, or if you need to call iScroll private methods,  or access iScroll member variables, you can call them without any need to modify this widget.

-This widget wraps all current iscroll4 public methods, so the above example can also be called like this:
+This widget wraps all current iScroll public methods, so the above example can also be called like this:

       $(".example-wrapper").iscrollview("scrollTo", 0, 10, 200, true);